 Be honest about what you know and don’t know, and seek advice from people more knowledgeable in your organisation.
 Simply saying, “This is new for me, and I’m working hard to learn this role” can be empowering (Sherman, 2013).

-Don’t be afraid to talk to your co-workers, managers, friends, family, or anyone that might be able to help.
+Don’t be afraid to talk to your co-workers, managers, friends, family, or anyone who might be able to help.
 It’s better to seek help than to make yourself sick with worry.
 People will only be too happy to assist you when needed.
 When I was doing an IT course as part of my probation for drug possession, I spent most of my time helping other people on the course who had no IT skills.
 This didn’t go unnoticed and was included in my reference when I asked the teacher to write me a reference for university.

 Forget perfection

-The vast majority of time, perfection isn’t needed or expected.
+The vast majority of the time, perfection isn’t needed or expected.
 For almost everything we do, there is an acceptable margin we can aim for.
 We need to learn to be comfortable in living in that acceptable area for most tasks in our lives.
 If your kid asks you to play football, you don’t have to be David Beckham, just play football and have fun.

 Advertisements